The DIR-FCD IEP Goal Bank is Here!

 - There is a very wide range of ability within each level.
 Dr. Greenspan stressed that we stretch each level to its potential rather than working up before capacities are solid and consistent.

-- Not meant to be a checklist or ‘step-by-step’ program, but rather a guide to support goal writing for individual students
+- This is not meant to be a checklist or ‘step-by-step’ program, but rather a guide to support goal writing for individual students.

 - Goals within (and at different levels) support ad overlap each other to target specific areas of weaknesses

-- At time seem redundant, but are slightly different
+- At times seem redundant, but are slightly different

 - There are bottom-up and top-down goals at each level